torrancecui/FM-Synthesizer/README.md

 See `LICENSE.txt`

-## Developed by Torrance Cui, Thomas Parker, Jack Kilgore, Kyle Gusdorf, Jackie Ma, and Kyle Stanfield
+## Developed by Torrance Cui, Thomas Parker, Jack Kilgore, Kyle Gusdorf, Jackie Ma, and Kyle Stanfield in 2020